didiooi/beginnersguideML/README.md

 - **Reinforcement Learning** (RL): An extremely promising new area using the trial-and-error paradigm where the (computing) Agent learns and corrects its Action based on Reward signals and State.

  ![](https://github.com/didiooi/beginnersguideML/blob/master/Data%20Sci.png)

+ *(The goal is to be a **UNICORN**.)*

+ All of the terminologies are very similar but have **DIFFERENT EMPHASES**.

   Notice the importance of a subject matter expertise in the equation.
 Don't ditch your science degree/masters and jump straight on the Data Science and AI bandwagon - your skillsets from your courses are still valuable, it will make you the subject matter expertise and think about how you can use AI for your industry/field of research.
- *(The goal is to be a **unicorn**.)*

- All of the terminologies are very similar but have **DIFFERENT EMPHASES**.

 ## 3. Practice